 An example of a shareholders’ written resolution, and what it must contain, is included later in this article.

-- it just makes more sense:
+- Just make more sense:

 Shareholder written resolutions

 The requirements for passing a written shareholders’ resolution are the same as those at a meeting:

 While these percentage requirements are the same as those at a meeting, there is an often overlooked but key difference: